Meet "Dear Fellow Spender"

-People often ask what the story is behind writing my first book (Dear Fellow Spender: Enjoy Using Your Money to Get Out of Debt, Build Savings, and Create a Life You Love), and it goes a little something like this.
+People often ask what the story is behind writing my first book, and it goes a little something like this.

-I made my own money mess and didn’t love the options I had for myself.
-It turns out that when you’re saddled with debt and live paycheck to paycheck, you have very little energy or money left over to dream big or take chances.
+First of all, I was living in a money mess I’d made for myself despite trying to do all the right things.
+I didn’t love the options I had for myself since, as it turns out, when you’re saddled with debt and live paycheck-to-paycheck, you have very little energy or money left over to dream big or take chances.

 In my early thirties, I saw for the first time:

-I also saw that the right kind of budget could help me get what I needed and wanted—novel idea, I know.
-I started blogging about what supposed to be a 3.5 year journey, but ended up making that journey in only two years.
+I also saw that a reframe of budget and the right tools could help me get what I needed and wanted—novel idea, I know.
+I started blogging about what supposed to be a 3.5 year debt-free journey, but ended up making that journey in only two years.
 That’s what happens when you see how it can happen and stop budgeting in depriving ways.

 I published Dear Fellow Spender in July 2023 and have loved seeing it have an impact on the lives of others.
 And I can’t for it to impact your money and your future as well.